Ex-US Rep. Collins gets over 2 years in insider trading case

 The trading, prosecutors said, enabled Cameron Collins and friends to dodge $800,000 in losses.

-Collins’ attorneys urged the judge for leniency, citing his contrition, advanced age, charitable works and a low chance that he would commit any more crimes.
+Collins’ attorneys requested leniency, citing his contrition, advanced age, charitable works and a low chance that he would commit any more crimes.

 “This is a sad and tragic day for Chris and his family,” defense attorney Jonathan Barr said.
 “He stands before you humbled, penitent and remorseful.”